State of self-employment in the UK

 Executive summary

-According to the ONS, as of January 2024, the number of self-employed workers in the UK stood at 4.33 million.
-And while this is a sizeable figure, the numbers have fallen from an all- time peak of just over 5 million in Q4 of 2019.
+As of January 2024, the number of self-employed workers in the UK stood at 4.33 million.
+And while this is a sizeable figure, the numbers have fallen from an all-time peak of just over 5 million at the beginning of 2020.

 Additionally, certain industries have seen significant shifts in self-employment rates.
 Notably, sectors such as public administration and defence, information and communications and finance have all seen growth, which can reflect the growing demand for specialised skills and services in the digital age.
 Moreover, analysis of demographics reveals interesting trends, with women increasingly participating in traditionally male-dominated industries such as construction and transportation, while men are leaving the industry for other options such as real estate.